 Many individual volunteer their time and perform a variety of tasks that assist GDA in running its programs.
-While these services are most important and noteworthy, the total value of these services does not meet the accounting requirements for recognition in the financial statements and no value has been recorded for the year ended June 30, 2017.
+While these services are most important and noteworthy, the total value of these services does not meet the accounting requirements for recognition in the financial statements and no value has been recorded for the years ended June 30, 2018 and 2017.